ivanalemunioz/puppeteer-pdf-lambda-auto-deploy/README.md

 - Automatically deploys your Puppeteer project to AWS Lambda when you push changes to the `main` branch.
 - Uses AWS Lambda Layers to include Puppeteer and its dependencies, reducing the size of the Lambda function package.
 - Configurable via environment variables and Github secrets.
-- Includes a sample Puppeteer script to demonstrate functionality.
 - Integration to [Buglesstack](https://buglesstack.com/) for error tracking and monitoring.
+- Includes an endpoint to generate a PDF from HTML
+- Automatic upload to s3 or return the PDF as response

 # Requirements
 - AWS account with access to Lambda and S3.